Tavroswyn/StealthChangerDocs/docs/hardware/cable_management.md

 ![Fanny Pack](../assets/fanny_pack.png){:width="540"}

 ## Wire Duct
-The Wire Duct serves as a conduit between the [Fanny Pack](#fanny-pack) and your printers underside.
+The Wire Duct serves as a conduit between the [Fanny Pack](#fanny-pack) and your printers electronics bay.
 Under its cover is an EMS compatible panel for you to mount any extra pieces you might need.

 ![Wire Duct](../assets/wire_duct.png){:width="540"}